lightning/bolts/02-peer-protocol.md

 If `next_local_commitment_number` is 1 in both the `channel_reestablish` it
 sent and received, then the node MUST retransmit `funding_locked`, otherwise it MUST NOT.
-On reconnection, a node MUST ignore a redundant `funding_locked` if it receives one.
+On reconnection, a node MUST ignore a redundant `funding_locked` if it receives 1.

-If `next_local_commitment_number` is equal to the commitment number of the last `commitment_signed` message the receiving node has sent, it MUST reuse the same commitment number for its next `commitment_signed`, otherwise if `next_local_commitment_number` is not one greater than the commitment number of the last `commitment_signed` message the receiving node has sent, it SHOULD fail the channel.
+If `next_local_commitment_number` is equal to the commitment number of the last `commitment_signed` message the receiving node has sent, it MUST reuse the same commitment number for its next `commitment_signed`, otherwise if `next_local_commitment_number` is not 1 greater than the commitment number of the last `commitment_signed` message the receiving node has sent, it SHOULD fail the channel.

-If `next_remote_revocation_number` is equal to the commitment number of the last `revoke_and_ack` the receiving node has sent and the receiving node has not already received a `closing_signed`, it MUST re-send the `revoke_and_ack`, otherwise if `next_remote_revocation_number` is not equal to one greater than the commitment number of the last `revoke_and_ack` the receiving node has sent (or equal to zero if none have been sent), it SHOULD fail the channel.
+If `next_remote_revocation_number` is equal to the commitment number of the last `revoke_and_ack` the receiving node has sent and the receiving node has not already received a `closing_signed`, it MUST re-send the `revoke_and_ack`, otherwise if `next_remote_revocation_number` is not equal to 1 greater than the commitment number of the last `revoke_and_ack` the receiving node has sent (or equal to 0 if none have been sent), it SHOULD fail the channel.

 A node MUST not assume that previously-transmitted messages were lost: in particular, if it has sent a previous `commitment_signed` message,